 I had already begun programming in high school.
 My school, Gymnasium U Libeňského zámku, had probably the best equipped computer room at that time.
 The headmaster had managed to get several MZ-800 computers from Sharp besides a big computer from what had been East Germany.
-At that time, our high school had the hallmark of being the best place to learn programming, with people there who knew how to do it.
+At that who knew how to do it.